The information below provides further details about:

 Sustainable design and construction measures

-The Council will continue to apply policies which require compliance with energy performance standards until the Planning and Energy Act 2008 has been amended (likely late 2016).
-The Code Level 4 equivalent in carbon dioxide emissions reduction below part L Building Regulations 2013 is 20%.
+The Council will continue to apply policies which need compliance with energy performance standards until the Planning and Energy Act 2008 has been amended (likely late 2016).
+The Code Level 4 equivalent in carbon dioxide emissions reduction below part L Building Regulations 2013 is 20 per cent.
 New residential dwellings will be required to demonstrate how this has been met by following the energy hierarchy in an energy statement.

 The London Plan policy 5.2 for on-site carbon reduction measures will still apply for new residential major applications.

-Please note that policy CS13 also requires that all developments (existing and new build) achieve a 20% reduction in on-site carbon dioxide emissions through renewable technologies, unless demonstrated that such provision is not feasible.
+Please note that policy CS13 also requires that all developments (existing and new build) achieve a 20 per cent reduction in on-site carbon dioxide emissions through renewable technologies, unless demonstrated that such provision is not feasible.

 The Mayor’s Sustainable Design and Construction SPD states that boroughs should develop and publish a price for carbon dioxide based on either: a nationally recognised carbon dioxide pricing mechanism; or the cost of reducing carbon dioxide emissions across the borough.
 The Mayor’s guidance states that where boroughs do not have an established price a figure of £60 per tonne for a period of 30 years should be applied.
 However, the August 2013 zero carbon consultation suggested three possible price caps for carbon £30, £60 and £90.
 Camden’s inner London landscape will make it more challenging and expensive to deliver carbon reduction measures, and therefore we would expect that the highest price of £90 per tonne is appropriate for this target.
 This will equate to £2,700 per tonne of carbon (30 years).